0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Dev, scripting & OS/JavaScript & NodeJS.md

 >JavaScript uses a prototypal inheritance model, which is quite different from the class-based model used by many other languages.

 >[!tip] Breakpoint
 >If you insert `debugger;` anywhere in the JS code, the execution will pause when that instruction is reached.
+You can also use other [67 Weird Debugging Tricks Your Browser Doesn't Want You to Know](../../Readwise/Articles/norbauer.com%20-%2067%20Weird%20Debugging%20Tricks%20Your%20Browser%20Doesn't%20Want%20You%20to%20Know.md) for debugging local JS code.

 >[!tip] Snippets and handy books
 >- [JS AWAE Prep](https://mlcsec.com/posts/js-awae-prep/), mlcsec.com